Landslide democratic win puts pressure on leader of Chinese-ruled Hong Kong

 Jimmy Sham, a leader of the Civil Human Rights Front, which organized some of the anti-government rallies, won his electoral contest, while some pro-Beijing heavyweights, such as Junius Ho, a hate-figure among protesters for his abrasive comments, lost.

-Ho described the outcome on Facebook as “an unusual result”.
+Ho described the outcome on Facebook as “an unusual result” while his victorious opponent, political newcomer Cary Lo, expressed surprise and delight.

-Sham and other democrats entered the Polytechnic University to urge police to end a standoff and allow humanitarian assistance to those few protesters trapped inside in now filthy conditions, with fears rising about their physical and emotional health.
+Sham and other democrats entered the Polytechnic University to urge police to end a standoff and allow humanitarian assistance to those few protesters trapped inside, with fears rising about their physical and emotional health.
+They left after meeting two protesters whom they were unable to convince to leave despite the now-dire conditions on campus.

+“You can’t rest well, you can’t get proper food,” said a man in his 20s, who asked to be identified only as Norym, clutching a cup of coffee from a kitchen filled with garbage.

-The university is guarded round the clock by riot police, after around 1,100 were arrested last week.
-Some were held during escape attempts that included trying to clamber down ropes to waiting motor-bikes, with protesters throwing petrol bombs and police responding with tear gas, rubber bullets and water cannon.
+The university is surrounded by riot police, after about 1,100 were arrested last week.
+Some were held during escape attempts that included trying to clamber down ropes to waiting motorbikes, with protesters throwing petrol bombs and police responding with tear gas, rubber bullets and water cannon.

 There was a small standoff between police and protesters outside the campus on Monday evening, with many shouting “come out” and hurling abuse at police.